ImperialCollegeLondon/Design-Engineering-Masters-Project/Module_and_assessment/README.md

 The assessment brief is for you to lead a self-contained project that sits within a wider Design Engineering context, developing a brief and producing a response to your chosen problem using a chosen set of design engineering methodologies and with a focus on bench-marking and validating your response, and positioning it within its wider context.

-The summative assessment for the module will take the form of a viva for which you will have prepared a written report, using both modes to communicate to your examiners how your project response has met the assessment criteria detailed below.
+The summative assessment for the module will take the form of an oral examination for which you will have prepared a written report, using both modes to communicate to your examiners how your project response has met the assessment criteria detailed below.

 There is also formative assessment throughout the year in the form of early and late stage gateways.